Causes of Hallucinations – Hearing voices and other things:

 - Schizophrenia: People often describe a feeling of being touched, poked or prodded by an outside force.
 The most unpleasant sensation is that of bugs crawling on the skin.

 - Ekbom’s syndrome: This is a feeling of parasitosis or insects crawling under the skin.

 - Parkinson’s Disease: Parkinson’s disease usually affects elderly people.
 It can cause stiffness, rigidity, tremor, shuffling gait and a mask like faces.
 Michael J. Fox and Mohammad Ali are famous individuals affected with Parkinson’s disease.
 People with late-stage Parkinson’s often describe tactile or auditory hallucinations.
 Interestingly, the hallucinations associated with Parkinson’s disease do not usually cause distress and are sometimes described as ‘amusing.’

 - Phantom limb pain: This is when an amputee experiences pain in a limb or part of a limb which no longer exists or has been amputated.

-Causes of hallucinations can be evaluated with careful history , mental status exam and medical workup
+Causes of hallucinations can be evaluated with a careful history, mental status exam and medical workup

 Treatment of hallucinations includes treating the underlying cause and antipsychotics where needed.
-Contrary to popular belief, most types of hallucinations are usually fairly easy to treat and respond fairly well to medication.
+Contrary to popular belief, most types of hallucinations are usually reasonably easy to treat and respond fairly well to medication.